danielGS161/Hue/README.md

 ------------
 Read `inc/lib/webm/README.md` for information about enabling webm.

-Bazukinha API
+bazukachan API
 ----------
-Bazukinha provides by default a 4chan-compatible JSON API.
+Bazukachan provides by default a 4chan-compatible JSON API.
 For documentation on this, see: https://github.com/vichan-devel/vichan-API/ .

 License